kolesnikovav/FluidNames/README.md

 1. Install FluidNames Package

-Run the following command in the `Package Manager Console` to install Microsoft.EntityFrameworkCore.FluidNames
+Run the following command in the `Package Manager Console` to install FluidNames

 `PM> Install-Package FluidNames`